ashutoshmjain/gita/src/how.md

 ## privacy

 The mdBook application is highly customizable.
 One can infest it with any number of trackers - sometimes unknowingly.
-It is for the writer to make sure they don't use any "plug and play" code such as "Google Analytics" that adds  "cookies or trackers".
+It is for the writer to make sure they don't use "plug and play" code such as "Google Analytics" that adds  "cookies or trackers".
 The publisher must go an extra mile to make sure the readers are saved from random profiling and pesky advertisements.
 Privacy is not only a readers' right, it is also a good design choice because it makes pages faster to load.

 You can configure `Safari` (on a Mac) to block all the cookies.
 Press  "command + Comma"  in Safari to block the cookies, as shown below on the `Privacy` tab